Alumni – Neil Gaiman

 About Neil

-Internationally acclaimed British author Neil Gaiman supported UNHCR since 2013 and served as a global Goodwill Ambassador from 2017 to 2019.
+Neil Gaiman served as a global Goodwill Ambassador from 2017 to 2019.

 What You Need to Be Warm

-Neil’s book What You Need to be Warm was released in October 2023 to critical acclaim and made it into the New York Times top ten for children’s illustrated books.
+What You Need to be Warm was released to critical acclaim and made it into the New York Times top ten for Best Illustrated Children's Books.

-It explores the reality of displacement amidst conflict and advocates for the right to safety and belonging, no matter the circumstances.
-Proceeds from each copy of the book will help support UNHCR’s efforts.
+The poem explores the reality of displacement amidst conflict and advocates for the right to safety and belonging, no matter the circumstances.
+Proceeds from each copy of the book help support UNHCR’s efforts.

 Advocacy and campaign support